kedro-org/kedro/docs/source/tutorial/set_up_data.md

 # Set up the data

-In this section, we discuss data setup.
-The steps are as follows:

-* Add datasets to your `data` folder.
-* Register the datasets with the Kedro Data Catalog in `conf/base/catalog.yml`, which is the registry of all data sources available for use by the project.
-This ensures that your code is reproducible when it references datasets in different locations and/or environments.
+In this section, we add datasets to the project's `data` folder and review how the datasets are registered in [Kedro's Data Catalog](../data/data_catalog.md), which is the registry of all data sources available for use by the project.

-You can find further information about the [Data Catalog](../data/data_catalog.md) in specific documentation covering advanced usage.

-## Download datasets
+## Project datasets

 The spaceflights tutorial makes use of three fictional datasets of companies shuttling customers to the Moon and back.
 The data comes in two different formats: `.csv` and `.xlsx`: